wyang-pisrc/ra-mdp/engagement_scoring/Test-Instruction.md

 	1. Start processing with `python 3-aemRaw_ETL.py` to get the data summary
 	2. Start processing with `python 4-report.py` to get the calculated page score json file

 ### scheduler to sync result to AEM
 1. Find the credential for ra-content-score-user from 1password.
-The password starts with c2qjxxxxxxx
+The password starts with _jTK
 2. Store the password into local variable by `export CONTENT_SCORE_ADMIN_PW={the pass word you find on 1password};`
 3. Run the shell script under this directory to upload the json file in current directory to AEM servers: `./postJson-wyang.sh`
 	- it will refresh the hashmap in servlet by the post request as well in the scripts